kubos/kubos/docs/ecosystem/services/scheduler.rst

 Schedule Specification
 ----------------------

-Schedules are specified through config files in the `json` format.
-Each schedule config contains all of the necessary information for each task to be scheduled.
-Multiple schedule configs can coexist in the same mode folder, allowing for easy loading of new scheduled tasks.
+Schedules are made up of tasks, which are specified through task lists in the `json` format.
+Each task list contains all of the necessary information for each task to be scheduled.
+Multiple task lists can coexist in the same mode folder, allowing for easy loading of new scheduled tasks.

+Tasks can have their scheduled time of execution specified using three different
+fields: ``delay``, ``time``, and ``period``.
+The ``delay`` field

 Schedules consist of types of tasks: ``init``, ``one-time``, and ``recurring``.
 Each section represents a different type of scheduled task.
 Each specified task in a section represents the future scheduled execution of an app by the app service.

-Inside of each section is the description of a task to schedule.
+Tasks specify a ``name`` and a time of execution using a combination of the ``delay``, ``time``, and ``period`` fields.
 Each task has an associated ``app``.
 The scheduler currently delegates the actual running of tasks to the ``app-service``, so each ``app`` contains the necessary information needed by the ``app-service`` to run the app.

 .. code-block::json

    {
         "app": {
             "name": "Required name of app as known by the app service", "args": ["Optional", "command", "line", "app", "args"],
             "config": "Optional path to app config file", }
    }

-Tasks in the ``init`` section will be executed on boot or on schedule change.
+Tasks configured with only a ``delay`` will be executed on boot or on schedule change.
 Tasks will be assigned to the scheduler in an unpredictable order.
 The actual execution time of the task will be affected by the associated delay times.
-If more than one init task has the exact same delay, the execution order might be unpredictable.
+If more than one task has the exact same delay, the execution order might be unpredictable.
-Each task in this section will be specified like so:
+Each ``delay`` task is specified like so:

 .. code-block:: json